Quick Summary

 Clinical Pearl: The D-Dimer

-Serum D-Dimer is a valuable screening test for PJI.
-It is elevated in infection (fibrin degradation).
-However, it is non-specific in the early post-op period (<6 weeks) or in patients with DVT/PE.
-Its real value is in the chronic PJI workup.
+Serum D-Dimer has emerged as a highly valuable screening test for PJI.
+It is elevated in the presence of infection due to the degradation of fibrin.
+However, it is remarkably non-specific in the early post-op period (<6 weeks) or in patients with recent DVT/PE.
+Its true diagnostic value shines in the chronic PJI workup where ESR and CRP might occasionally yield false negatives (especially with low-virulence organisms like Cutibacterium acnes).

 1. Nasal Decolonization